 There’s no denying it: Lawyers have the highest behavioral impairment rate of any profession.
 Research has shown it.
-It is spotlighted in the media, as in a recent New York Times feature on a lawyer who tragically spiraled into addiction behind closed doors.
-And in August, the American Bar Association National Task Force on Lawyer Well-Being released its recommendations on ways the legal community can address it.
+It is spotlighted in the media, as in this New York Times feature about a lawyer who tragically spiraled into addiction behind closed doors.
+And the American Bar Association National Task Force on Lawyer Well-Being continues to release recommendations on ways the legal community can address it.

 To prevent and manage behavioral impairment conditions, lawyers need to know these five steps.